 A branch off the road at Wickham, took a westerly route towards Aquae Sulis (Bath).
 Its line can still be traced passing Orpenham Farm, Clapton and Radley, to the junction of Wantage Road with Gipsy Lane (Folly Crossing) just north of Hungerford.
 From here its exact position is not clear, but it continued its westerly course, fording the river between Hungerford and Chilton Foliat, and then ran on the southern bank until it reached the military station of Cunetio (Mildenhall), where several roads met.

-At Littlecote Park, a mile to the west of Hungerford, excavations in the early 1980s rediscovered the famous Orpheus mosaic, which was originally found in 1730, but covered soon after by the owner of the estate to avoid publicity.
+At Littlecote Park, a mile to the west of Hungerford, excavations in 1976-1991 rediscovered the famous Orpheus mosaic, which was originally found in 1727, but covered soon after by the owner of the estate to avoid publicity.
 The mosaic, which is itself very unusual in this part of the Roman Empire, lies in an elaborate chamber at the end of one wing of an extensive Roman building.
-Follow the link to Littlecote for much more on this important Roman villa.
+Follow the link to Littlecote Roman villa for much more on this important Roman site.

 Roman field systems on Hungerford Common:

 Evidence of Roman field systems have been found on Hungerford Common following an extensive and detailed survey carried out in 2005 as part of the Urban Commons Project by English Heritage.
 For the full report see Hungerford Common, Freeman's Marsh and Environs, Aerial Survey and Investigation Special Project AER/5/2005, English Heritage (pdf 6.7Mb).

 The end of the Roman occupation of Britain: The Roman occupation of Britain lasted nearly four hundred years.